 Already have an account?
 Click on the icon above to sign in.

 The FEMA Flood Map Service Center (MSC) is the official public source for flood hazard information produced in support of the National Flood Insurance Program (NFIP).
 Use the MSC to find your official flood map, access a range of other flood hazard products, and take advantage of tools for better understanding flood risk.

 Walla Walla County is the first county in the Pendleton Weather Service coverage area within the State of Washington to receive this designation.
 Significant effort goes into obtaining the designation.
 Eligibility requirements include establishment of a 24-hour warning point and emergency operations center, having more than one method of receiving severe weather information and alerting the public, creating a system that monitors local weather conditions and developing a formal hazardous weather plan.

-Get weather reports, forecasts and weather warnings through NOAA weather radio.
+Residents are encouraged to purchase a NOAA weather radio.
 The National Oceanic and Atmospheric Administration broadcasts weather information on several frequencies in our area.
 The signals may be received by a weather radio, which can be purchased at most electronics stores for $30-60.
 When severe weather approaches, the radio will sound an alarm and activate an audio message about the weather.
 See the NOAA Weather Radio web site.